Blog

 Ultimately, increasing restaurant sales and customer retention comes down to one thing: creating an exceptional experience.
 Music plays a significant role in shaping customer perceptions and influencing spending behavior.

 However, playing music legally requires proper licensing, such as public performance licenses.
-Soundtrack offers over 100 million fully licensed tracks and 1,300 customizable playlists.
-It’s the only service that truly allows you to play what you want, when you want, and its AI Playlist Creator allows you to generate brand-fit playlists from simple text prompts.
+Soundtrack offers over 100 million fully licensed tracks and more than 1,700 customizable playlists.
+It's the only service that truly allows you to play what you want, when you want, and its AI Playlist Creator allows you to generate brand-fit playlists from simple text prompts.

-Most importantly, the service gives you peace of mind that all the music you play in your restaurant is properly licensed and that you’re protected from potential lawsuits.
+Most importantly, Soundtrack gives you peace of mind that all the music you play in your restaurant is properly licensed and that you're protected from potential lawsuits.

 Ready to get started?